 2017: In 2017 The Eugene chapter launched the STAR Voting for Lane County Campaign.
 After submitting the required 11,500 verified signatures the initiative was approved for the 2018 November 6th ballot.
 On November 6th, 2018 the initiative nearly passed with 47.6% of the vote.
 When we took a closer look at the statistics we found that 12% of voters had left the question blank, likely due to the confusing ballot title and the fact that the initiative was the only thing on the back of the ballot.
 Only 42% had actually voted no. When we broke the stats down by area the pattern that emerged was that every single precinct where we had campaigned and had lawn signs up had voted yes, and in Eugene, in the areas that we had concentrated our education and outreach, voters had voted yes by over 70%.

 Deciding to appeal the ruling, we requested the Signer's Report, a line by line breakdown of every person who was rejected, and found that the ruling had come down to a handful of people who had been rejected in error, and that 63 people had been subjectively rejected because their signatures did not match the signature on file.
-Determined that every valid signature should count, we followed up with 25 people who's signatures had been rejected and all of them signed a notarized affidavit stating that they had in fact signed and that the signature on the petition sheet was theirs.
-We then brought our findings to the Eugene's Mayor Vinis, and to the City Council, who overwhelmingly agreed that STAR Voting deserved to be on the 2020 ballot.
-Eugene City Council has the authority to refer STAR Voting to the Eugene ballot and 5 out of the 8 councilors so far (Evans, Clark, Semple, Yeh, and Taylor, as well as Mayor Vinis) have affirmed that we have their support.
-With only 5 votes required we are confident that STAR Voting for Eugene will be on the ballot.
+Determined that every valid signature should count, we followed up with 25 people whose signatures had been rejected and all of them signed a notarized affidavit stating that they had in fact signed and that the signature on the petition sheet was theirs.
+We then brought our findings to the Eugene's Mayor Vinis, and to the City Council, who originally overwhelmingly agreed that STAR Voting deserved to be on the 2020 ballot but ultimately failed to take action in time to place STAR Voting on the May 2020 ballot.